 But not knowing what to say or write can make the process downright painful — especially when you’re on a deadline.

 If you do annual performance reviews, it's important to get it right.
 This is key to boosting employee engagement.

 In this post, we’ll share 100 of the most useful performance review phrases you can use during your next round of employee reviews.

 If you're a manager, these are great ways to communicate with your reports.
 If you're an employee, these can work equally well for your self-evaluation.

 Many of today's performance reviews aren't nearly as effective as they could be.
 Let me explain.

-Fast Company reports that 74% of younger workers walk out of performance reviews UNSURE of what their managers actually think of their performance.
+Fast Company reports that 74% of younger workers walk out of performance reviews unsure of what their managers actually think of their performance.
+Think about that!

 No matter how good your performance reviews are, you could almost certainly do better.

 If you want more inspiration, these performance review examples are based off the book Effective Phrases for Performance Appraisals.

 When you include these in your performance reviews, you'll communicate positive and constructive feedback more clearly — which is exactly the kind of useful communication employees need.